*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Most people prefer to get rid of these mushrooms because of their weird smell and appearance.
 However, it’s possible to grow your own from dead roots or gathered sawdust (the top sources of food for these fungi) and Stinkhorn mushroom mycelium.
 The process is as follows:-

-- Fill the holes with a sterilized substrate such as sawdust and pour the mycelium on top (it should cover around 1/3rd of a hole).
+- Fill the holes with a sterilized substrate such as sawdust.
+Then pour the mycelium on top (it should cover around 1/3rd of a hole).

 - Cover the ground with nutrient-rich soil and flatten well.